-Bullet Journal Hacks, No. 13 – Use Washi Tape (again!)
+No. 14 – Use Washi Tape (again!)
 For Special Pages

 If you have a special page that you know you’ll want to access again and again, create a tab on the bottom corner with washi tape, so you can find it really easily.

 You can see in this example how Ann Le on lifeannstyle.com has used this method to mark out pages she’s created for makeup and nail colour references.

 If you need to get some great ideas for collections, you can check out my post on amazing bullet journal collection ideas!